 Check out the following HoundServe events organized by Loyola!

 - September 29 - Last Sunday at Beans and Bread

-To sign up to receive more information about HoundServe opportunities, complete the HoundServe Interest Form.
+2. Complete the HoundServe Individual Interest Form to receive more ongoing information about HoundServe opportunities.
 You will be asked to check all the types of events below in which you’re interested!

 Beans and Bread Center